nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 # Conclusions

-This is the first time I've cast in sand.
+This is my first time casting in sand.

 Clearly this is a complicated process with many variables and I was definitely winging it.
 The casts were far from perfect and clearly not uniformly consistent.
 I'd chock this up to lack of experience first and foremost but I suspect it has something to do with the fine detail of the object I was using as a positive.
 No doubt lost wax would give much better results.